 Saoirse Ronan is one of our ultimate beauty muses, and while we've had an especially loving moment with her makeup MO, we're equally obsessed with her prim and pretty haircut, which, as Wintner points out, "is great for people with fine hair and strong bone structure.
 The shorter cut helps to highlight these facial features that tend to get lost on longer hairstyles."
 Feathered just enough at the tips to complement her fine texture, it's kept voluminous and interesting thanks to her deep-parted side of fringe and just the right amount of muss.

 Wintner adds, "To achieve this look, cleanse and condition the hair with My Hair My Canvas More to Love Bodifying Shampoo ($28) and Conditioner ($28) to provide fullness and movement, creating a foundation for texture.
-On damp, towel-dried hair, spray texture spray throughout hair and scrunch to create soft texture.
+On damp, towel-dried hair, spray texture spray throughout hair and scrunch to create a soft texture.
 Either diffuse or allow to air-dry and go!"

 Ruby Rose just might be our favorite perpetual pixie due to how consistently versatile she proves the cut to be.
 Many people fear a shorter crop because they assume their styling options will be cut in half, but Rose's ever-evolving look has us convinced otherwise.
 Since fringe is always huge come cooler seasons (and really, it's had a shining moment all year), we're loving her expert combination of the two: Bangs plus super-short length is superbly chic.